jchook/phpunit-assert-throws/README.md

 	{
 		$obj = new MyObject();

-		// Test a basic exception is thrown
+		// Ensure that a function throws a specific exception
 		$this->assertThrows(MyException::class, function() use ($obj) {
 			$obj->doSomethingBad();
 		});